asamuzaK/url2clipboard/README.md

 * You can edit content text when copying.
 * Copy to clipboard can be executed from the context menu, the tool button, or keyboard shortcut (Alt+Shift+C).

-NOTE: Currently, enabled only on (X)HTML / XML documents.
+NOTE: Currently, enabled only on (X)HTML documents.

 ## Download